 Cutting and Self-Harm

-Self-Injury Help, Support, and TreatmentSelf-harm can be a way of coping with problems.
+Self-harm can be a way of dealing with deep distress and emotional pain.
 It may help you express feelings you can’t put into words, distract you from your life, or release emotional pain.
 Afterwards, you probably feel better—at least for a little while.
 But then the painful feelings return, and you feel the urge to hurt yourself again.

 Self-harm includes anything you do to intentionally injure yourself.
 Some of the more common ways include: